VijaySamant4368/hashcalendar/README.md

 ## How to Use:

 ### Event Format:
-Events are stored as a JSON array, with each event containing the following properties:
+Events are stored as a JSON array in [events.json](https://github.com/VijaySamant4368/hashcalendar/blob/main/events.json), with each event containing the following properties:
 - `date`: The date of the event in `YYYY-MM-DD` format.
 - `title`: The title of the event.
 - `link`: A URL link related to the event.